Casehopper/intern-project/README.md

 Your task is divided into two parts:

-1. **Information Gathering**: Using the provided reference documents, find the relevant information to fill in the placeholders in the template.
+1. **Information Extraction**: Using the provided reference documents, extract relevant information to fill in the placeholders in the template.
 This includes details about the beneficiary's accomplishments, the author's background, and the impact of the beneficiary's work.
 The documents to be used are listed below:

 - **Documents**: